Exploiting Assumptions for Effective Monitoring of Real-Time Properties under Partial Observability: Monitoring under Assumptions

 Secondly, we allow inexact observations: In the classical setting, we observe a finite timed word $(\sigma_1, \tau_1) \cdots (\sigma_n, \tau_n)$ and reason about its possible extensions.
 Hence, we implicitly presume that no other events occurred between time~$0$ and $\tau_n$ and that the time points are exact.
 In the following, we allow for some imperfect information about the observation.
 In the most general form, an observation is then a set~$O \subseteq \TSigma^*$ of finite timed words.
 Intuitively, $O$ contains those words that are consistent with our (imperfect) observation.

-\begin{example} Consider the property ``$F_{[0,10]}a \land G_{[0,20]}\neg b$'' of Example~\ref{ex:mitl2automaton}.
-Monitoring this property on a timed word, a conclusive verdict is given in the following cases: \begin{itemize} \item The property is false at any time in the interval~$[0,20]$ if a ``$b$'' is observed. \item The property is false after time~$10$ if ``$a$'' was not previously observed. \item The property is true after time~$20$ if ``$b$'' was not previously observed and ``$a$'' was observed in the interval $[0,10]$. \end{itemize} Note that a positive verdict can only given given after time point~$20$, as any ``$b$'' before or at time point~$20$ implies that the property is violated.
+\begin{example} Consider the property ``$\initsymb \land F_{[0,10]}a \land G_{[0,20]}\neg b$'' of Example~\ref{ex:mitl2automaton}.
+Monitoring this property on a timed word starting with ``$\initsymb$'' at time~$0$ provides a conclusive verdict in the following cases: \begin{itemize} \item The property is false at any time in the interval~$[0,20]$ if a ``$b$'' is observed. \item The property is false after time~$10$ if ``$a$'' was not previously observed. \item The property is true after time~$20$ if ``$b$'' was not previously observed and ``$a$'' was observed in the interval $[0,10]$. \end{itemize} Note that a positive verdict can only given after time point~$20$, as any ``$b$'' before or at time point~$20$ implies that the property is violated.